rolandomunoz/praat-finder/docs/source/02-search.rst

 Search all items
 ~~~~~~~~~~~~~~~~
-Imagine you want to search for all the transcribed items in the tier ``word`` of the
+Imagine you want to search for all the transcribed items in the tier ``word`` of the files
-**Corpus for Spanish Vowels**.
+in the ``tutorial/vowels`` folder.
 The easy way is to search for all items
 that are not empty.
 Go to the ``Finder > Search`` again.
 This time you do not need to create an index
 since the TextGrid files are already indexed.
 In the window, complete the fields as in :numref:`search-window2`, make sure to leave